sandhyasailakshmi/Covid-19-/README.md

 Coronaviruses (CoV) are a large family of viruses that cause illnesses ranging from the common cold to more severe diseases.
 A novel coronavirus (nCoV) is a new strain that has not been previously identified in humans.
 Coronaviruses occur when one of the following occurs:

-    •	COVID‑19 transmits when people breathe in air contaminated by droplets and small airborne particles containing the virus.
+  1.COVID‑19 transmits when people breathe in air contaminated by droplets and small airborne particles containing the virus.
-    •	When people have less immunity system.
+  2.When people have less immunity system.
-    •	Observed more in people who are already diagnosed with other diseases such as respiratory system.
+  3.Observed more in people who are already diagnosed with other diseases such as respiratory system.

 Coronavirus disease 2019 (COVID 19) is a spreading ailment caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 The first known case was identified in Wuhan, China, in December 2019.
 The disease has since been transmitted worldwide, leading to an ongoing pandemic.
 Symptoms of COVID‑19 are variable, but often include:

-    •	Fever, cough, headache, fatigue, breathing difficulties, loss of smell and taste.
+  1.Fever, cough, headache, fatigue, breathing difficulties, loss of smell and taste.
-    •	Symptoms may begin one to fourteen days after exposure to the virus.
+  2.Symptoms may begin one to fourteen days after exposure to the virus.

 At least a third of people who are infected do not develop noticeable symptoms.
 Of those people who develop symptoms noticeable enough to be classed as patients:

-    •	Most (81%) develop mild to moderate symptoms (up to mild pneumonia),
+   1.Most (81%) develop mild to moderate symptoms (up to mild pneumonia), 2.while 14% develop severe symptoms (dyspnoea, hypoxia, or more than 50% lung involvement on imaging),
-    •	while 14% develop severe symptoms (dyspnoea, hypoxia, or more than 50% lung involvement on imaging),
+   3.5% suffer critical symptoms (respiratory failure, shock, or multi-organ dysfunction).
-    •	5% suffer critical symptoms (respiratory failure, shock, or multi-organ dysfunction).
+   4.Older people are at a higher risk of developing severe symptoms.
+Some people continue to experience a range of effects (long COVID) for months after recovery,
- Older people are at a higher risk of developing severe symptoms.
-Some people continue to experience a range of effects (long COVID) for months after recovery, and damage to organs has   been observed.
+     and damage to organs has been observed.

  ## Approach:
  1.RoadMap